SiyuZhang-zsy/AdaptaFace/README.md

 AdaptaFace is a research prototype for input-level adversarial assistance in facial-gesture interaction.
 It inserts a compatibility layer between a user's facial input and an existing facial-action recognizer, allowing user-compatible gestures to be translated into recognizer-compatible inputs without retraining the downstream model.

 The current release support using OpenFace 3.0 and OpenGraphAU-compatible models as external facial-analysis backends.
-These models are used to generate and evaluate input-level perturbations. 后续将支持更多模型。
+These models are used to generate and evaluate input-level perturbations.
+AdaptaFace will support more models in future.

 ---